Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Abstract

 \section{Abstract}

-Current deep learning-based calibration schemes for rough volatility models are based on the supervised learning framework, which can be costly due to a large amount of training data being generated.
-In this work, we propose a novel unsupervised learning-based scheme for the rough Bergomi (rBergomi) model which does not require accessing training data.
-The main idea is to use the backward stochastic differential equation (BSDE) derived in [Bayer, Qiu and Yao, {\em SIAM J. Financial Math.}, 2022] and simultaneously learn the BSDE solutions with the model parameters.
-We establish that the mean squares error between the option prices under the learned model parameters and the historical data is bounded by the loss function.
-Moreover, the loss can be made arbitrarily small under suitable conditions on the fitting ability of the rBergomi model to the market and the universal approximation capability of neural networks.
-Numerical experiments for both simulated and historical data confirm the efficiency of scheme.
+Existing deep learning-based calibration scheme for rough volatility models predominantly rely on supervised learning frameworks, which incur significant computational costs due to the necessity of generating massive synthetic training datasets.
+In this work, we propose a novel unsupervised learning-based calibration scheme for rough volatility models that eliminates the data generation bottleneck.
+Our approach leverages the backward stochastic differential equation (BSDE) representation of the pricing function derived by Bayer et al. \cite{bayer2022pricing}.
+By treating model parameters as trainable variables, we simultaneously approximate the BSDE solution and optimize the parameters within a unified neural network training process, with the terminal misfit as the loss.
+We theoretically establish that the mean squared error between the model-implied prices and market data is bounded by the loss function.
+Furthermore, we prove that the loss can be minimized to an arbitary degree, depending on the model's market fitting capacity and the universal approximation capability of neural networks.
+Numerical experiments for both simulated and historical S\&P 500 data based on rough Bergomi (rBergomi) model demonstrate the efficiency and accuracy of the proposed scheme.